zhuochun/zhuochun.github.io/_posts/2020/2020-07-18-discussion-pyramid.markdown

 Common conflicts:

 - Shaky work.
 E.g. when top levels are based on one-sided assumptions or the requirement is competition driven.
-- Losing the big pictures.
+- Lost the big pictures.
 E.g. getting questioned about the intent of the feature. solution is short-sighted or execution is not extensivable.
 - Bloated requirements.
 E.g. "We can do these together!" when the solution can lump multiple problems.

 ### The levels below constitute the levels above